rpc0/dehallucinator/README.md

 * docs_loaded - number of context docs loaded into Vector Store
 * assessment_llm - LLM model used in assessment for LLM-as-judge measurement
 * assessment_embedding - Embedding model used in assessment for embedding comparison

+*Many hyper-parameters can be directly controlled via API endpoint:*

+* t - temperature of the LLM model
+* e - true/false if evaluation functionality will be enabled
+* h - true/false if HYDE context query expansion will be enabled
+* m - model name to use for LLM
+* k - number of contexts to retrieve

+An example url could be: <server_ip>/answer?q=<user_query>&t=0.5&e=false&h=false&k=5.

+API code can be reviewed to view all parameters and associated defaults, etc.

 ## Developer Best Practices